ppatel6302/Investigation-on-various-Techniques-of-Sentence-Embedding-using-Question-Answering-System/README.md

 # Investigation-on-various-Techniques-of-Sentence-Embedding-using-Question-Answering-System

-Download the SQaud Dataset from here https://www.kaggle.com/stanfordu/stanford-question-answering-dataset
+Download the SQuAD Dataset from here https://www.kaggle.com/stanfordu/stanford-question-answering-dataset

 Download the Infersent by these command